tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/restful-interactions-with-documentdb-resources.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Azure Cosmos DB: Azure Cosmos DB REST API
+# RESTful interactions with Azure Cosmos DB

 [Azure Cosmos DB](/azure/cosmos-db/introduction) is a a globally distributed multi-model databases that supports the document, graph, and key-value data models.
 The content in this section is for creating, querying, and managing document resources using the [SQL API](/azure/cosmos-db/sql-api-introduction) via REST.